-October 18: Two Kansas State University students have received the Benjamin A. Gilman International Scholarship to study abroad.
+October 18: Prestigious Gilman scholarships help two students with international education plans.
+Two Kansas State University students have received the Benjamin A. Gilman International Scholarship to study abroad.
 Madison Beauchamp, senior in animal sciences and industry, will study at Mahidol University in Bangkok, Thailand.
 McKenna Parker, senior in chemical sciences and nutritional sciences, will study at Christ University in Bangalore, India.
-Read the full story here.

-June 23: Caitlyn Webb is the latest K-State recipient of a Rotary Global Grant.
+June 23: Manhattan student awarded prestigious Rotary Foundation Global Grant Scholarship.
+Caitlyn Webb is the latest K-State recipient of a Rotary Global Grant.
 She will use the funding to attend graduate school at the London School of Economics.
-Read the full story.

-May 19: Five K-Staters have been selected as Gilman Scholars for Summer 2017.
+May 19: Students receive Gilman scholarships to study around the world.
+Five K-Staters have been selected as Gilman Scholars for Summer 2017.
 Virginia Davis, senior in apparel and textiles, will study in Italy; Taryn Huckabay, senior in animal sciences and industry, will study in the Turks and Caicos Islands; Ann-Marie Kennedy, senior in social work, will intern Thailand; and Loan Tang, sophomore in biology, will intern in Vietnam; and Brooke Wetta, sophomore in chemistry, will study in India.
-Learn more details about their travels.

-May 5: Nathan Dowell, sophomore in history, was accepted to a Fulbright Summer Institute at Durham University.
-Read the full story here.
+May 5: Fulbright experience: Student from Liberal to spend part of summer digging into England's history.
+Nathan Dowell, sophomore in history, was accepted to a Fulbright Summer Institute at Durham University.

-May 4: Two students were recognized by the Udall Foundation.
+May 4: Udall Foundation recognizes two Kansas State University students.
+Two students were recognized by the Udall Foundation.
 Amber Berg, sophomore in regional and community planning, was awarded the Udall Undergraduate Scholarship and Jael Whitney, junior in marketing, received an honorable mention.
-Read more here.

-April 14: Five Kansas State University students were recognized in the National Science Foundation Graduate Fellowships competition.
+April 14: Kansas State University students, alumni among newest NSF Graduate Research Fellows.
+Five Kansas State University students were recognized in the National Science Foundation Graduate Fellowships competition.
 Victoria Fitzgerald, master's student in geology, Dianne Collard, senior in chemical engineering, Jordann Brandner, doctoral student in psychology, and Robert "Kent" Connell, doctoral student in biology were all receipents of the scholarship and Samantha Sharpe, doctoral student in biology, received an honorable mention.
-See the full press release here.

-April 6: Vaithish Velazhahan, junior in microbiology, has been named a Goldwater Scholar.
+April 6: Goldwater Foundation recognizes four Kansas State University students, undergraduate researchers.
+Vaithish Velazhahan, junior in microbiology, has been named a Goldwater Scholar.
 Molly Bassette, junior in biology and chemistry, Kyle Apley, junior in chemistry, and Kathlyn Tan Gomendoza, junior in biology, have all been awarded honorable mentions in the competition.
-Read more details here.

-April 5: A doctoral student in plant pathology, Ananda Bandara, received a Phi Kappa Phi Dissertation Fellowship.
+April 5: Kansas State University doctoral student among 2017 Phi Kappa Phi Dissertation Fellows.
+A doctoral student in plant pathology, Ananda Bandara, received a Phi Kappa Phi Dissertation Fellowship.
 He is one of 10 students selected nationwide.
-Read more here.

-January 3: Three students received Benjamin A. Gilman International Scholarships.
+January 3: Three Kansas State University students receive prestigious Gilman scholarships to study abroad.
+Three students received Benjamin A. Gilman International Scholarships.
 Junior Thomas Anjard, senior Kevin Hernandez, and senior Joel Fry will be studying in Czech Republic, Japan, and Ghana respectively.
-See full press release here.